sevonj/scratchmark/README.md

 </div>

+Scratchmark is a text editor for Markdown, suitable for both keeping notes, and writing longer texts with minimal distractions.
+It's designed around organizing your files in a folder structure.
+You can add your own folders into the library.

-Scratchmark is an organized Markdown editor designed for note keeping and writing.
-It's intended to become a spiritual successor to [ThiefMD](https://github.com/kmwallio/ThiefMD/).
+Scratchmark is intended to become a spiritual successor to [ThiefMD](https://github.com/kmwallio/ThiefMD/).

 ![screenshot](data/screenshots/screenshot_a_light.png)